Penny-Admixture/TipBot/README.md

-# Bot for Discord communities to facilitate crypto coin tipping!
+# Bot for Discord communities to facilitate Snatcoin tipping!
 (This README will be updated along with bot updates)

 Features: